A8N0RMAL/UML-Diagrams/README.md

 ![17](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/75e58383-e1f2-439c-a4c2-60a6bf29182e)

 ---
-- Then fills in the registration form on the company's website if the form is filled in correctly then the student is registered if not the student is notified to correct the errors and try again after that the student can check out our free introductory course after completing or skipping it the student can start our full-fledged course straight away finally the student needs to pay for the course success.
+- Then fills in the registration form on the company's website.
+- if the form is filled in correctly then the student is registered if not the student is notified to correct the errors and try again.
+- After that the student can check out our free introductory course.
+- After completing or skipping it the student can start our full-fledged course straight away.
+- Finally the student needs to pay for the course success.
 ![18](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/fae1f3e1-2053-4d76-bd58-99677904e1c3)

 ---